History ofEuroVelo

 2007

-- In August 2007, Sustrans and Foreningen Frie Fugle formally ‘give’ the project over to the ECF and the EuroVelo Council is being established as an advisory group for the ECF Board on EuroVelo matters.
+- In August 2007, Sustrans and Foreningen Frie Fugle formally ‘give’ the project over to ECF and the EuroVelo Council is being established as an advisory group for the ECF Board on EuroVelo matters.

 2009